 The school curriculum provides opportunities for students to experience life in community situations outside the family.
 Appropriately planned and supervised camps and excursions assist greatly in the students' understanding of the community in which they live.
 An educational excursion is any student activity conducted outside the school site that is organised by the school and approved by the school Principal.

-The Marymount Primary School and Marymount College come together biannually in a shared commitment to hold the Marymount Fair.
+The Marymount Primary School and Marymount College come together biannually in a shared commitment to hold the Marymount Fete.
 This is regarded as essential to the furthering of school relations and provides much needed income for both parties.
 Expenses and profits are divided evenly.
 A decision about the date will be made no later than the March P&F meeting each year.

 The Parent/s or Guardian/s responsible for payment of accounts is to sign the application form guaranteeing to pay accounts as they fall due.
 All applicants for enrolment receive a copy of the School Fees Policy and families currently enrolled will also receive a copy of this Policy.

 The College or Primary Schools may check payment and student records at previous schools and Parent/s or Guardian/s may be requested to provide a letter from your previous school indicating that all fees are paid at time of transfer.

 All members of the school staff are encouraged to maintain current, certified standard of First Aid and provision is made in the professional development calendar for updating qualifications.

 The following procedures are to be followed stringently in the administering of first aid to ensure safe practices for all personnel and students:

 It is a very clear school policy that students must wear their school hat whenever not undercover.
 Students without hats during recess times must sit in a covered area.
 Students who continually fail to wear a hat will be reported to the Leadership Team so that parents may be contacted.